IBM/aiops-ui-extension-template/doc/minio-upload.md

 ```

 Ensure you replace or validate the following:
-a) `spec.rules.host` - Replace with your cluster hostname
+- `spec.rules.host` - Replace with your cluster hostname
-b) `metadata.namespace` - Use your own namespace if different
+- `metadata.namespace` - Use your own namespace if different

 You can either:
 - Save this into a yaml file, e.g `my-minio-route.yaml` and then using the Openshift cli run `oc create -f my-minio-route.yaml`